robinfriedli/aiode/README.md

 ![# botify](https://raw.githubusercontent.com/robinfriedli/botify/master/resources-public/img/botify-logo-wide.png)
  Discord bot that plays Spotify tracks and YouTube videos or any URL including Soundcloud links and Twitch streams.

-* Play and search Spotify tracks and YouTube videos or playlists or any URL including Soundcloud links
+* Play and search Spotify tracks and YouTube videos or playlists or play any URL including Soundcloud links and Twitch streams
 * Create cross-platform playlists with tracks from any source
-* Simple player commands
+* Simple and customisable player commands
-* Customise your commands using command presets
+* Create custom command presets as shortcuts for your most used commands
+* Adjustable properties for even deeper customisation
 * Sign in to Spotify to play your own playlists or upload botify playlists
 * Manage what roles can access which commands
-* Give your bot a name
+* Customise how you want to summon your bot by using a custom prefix or giving your bot a name

 ## Invite it to your guild